Get insider access

 SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox]

-The SteelSeries Arctis Nova Pro Wireless [PC, PS, Xbox] are more versatile gaming headphones than the HyperX Cloud Alpha Wireless.
+The SteelSeries Arctis Nova Pro Wireless are more versatile gaming headphones than the HyperX Cloud Alpha Wireless.
 While both headsets are well-built, the SteelSeries can be used wired and wirelessly.
-They have an ANC unit to help block out a fair amount of ambient noise, support Bluetooth, and their wireless dock puts a lot of controls such as channel mixing and EQs at your fingertips.
+They have an ANC unit to help block out a fair amount of ambient noise, support Bluetooth, and their wireless dock puts a lot of controls, like channel mixing and EQs, at your fingertips.
 Their boom mic offers better overall performance, and their app has many more customization features.
 The HyperX are still worth checking out if you value a significantly longer continuous battery life.
 They're also more comfortable.
-On the downside, users have reported that using the companion app's features adds high latency into your gameplay.
+On the downside, users have reported that using the companion app's features adds high latency to your gameplay.

 Astro A50 Gen 4 Wireless 2019